cuiyongbo/hello-world/my_wiki/english_notes.rst

 | Usage: They found a way of circumventing the law. [钻空子]
 | Definition: to go on travel around something that is blocking your way; detour
 |
+| obfuscation [搪塞]
+| Definition: the action making something obscure, unclear, or unintelligible.
+| Usage: When confronted with sharp questions they resorted to obfuscation.
+|
 | detour
 | Definition: an alternative route for use by traffic when the usual road is temporarily closed.
 | Usage: I would detour the endless stream of motor home.